zuozhenggh/learning-library/data-management-library/security/data-safe/introduction/introduction.md

 - Discover and mask sensitive data in Oracle Data Safe

-## Lab Breakdown

-- **Lab 1: Provision and Register an Autonomous Database** - From the Oracle Data Safe Console, provision an Autonomous Data Warehouse on Shared Exadata Infrastructure instance, load sample data into it, and register it with Oracle Data Safe.
-- **Lab 2: Provision Audit and Alert Policies** - Use the Activity Auditing feature to provision audit and alert policies on your database.
-- **Lab 3: Analyze Alerts and Audit Reports** - Continuing with the Activity Auditing feature, explore and analyze alerts as well as create an audit report.
-- **Lab 4: Assess Database Configurations and Users** - Run User Assessment and Security Assessment jobs against your database and then analyze the results.
-- **Lab 5: Discover and Mask Sensitive Data** - Use the Data Discovery and Data Masking features to find and mask sensitive data on your database.

 ## Want to Learn More About Oracle Data Safe?

 Use these links to find more information about Oracle Data Safe:

 - [Oracle Data Safe website](https://www.oracle.com/database/technologies/security/data-safe.html)
 - [Oracle Data Safe documentation on Oracle Cloud Infrastructure](https://docs.cloud.oracle.com/en-us/iaas/data-safe/index.html)